luslab/babs-slide-seq/README.md

 # Slide-Seq

-This pipeline pre-configured for people working at th [Francis Crick Institue](https://www.crick.ac.uk/?gclid=EAIaIQobChMIodDA66K59wIVF-vtCh3_SwEJEAAYAiAAEgKrkvD_BwE).
+This pipeline pre-configured for people working at the [Francis Crick Institue](https://www.crick.ac.uk/?gclid=EAIaIQobChMIodDA66K59wIVF-vtCh3_SwEJEAAYAiAAEgKrkvD_BwE).
 If you're not from the Crick, it should be easy to configure the pipeline for your system.
 Just modify these two files: